 Council records identify the land as being impacted by the following constraints:

-- Filled Land No building works are proposed. - Contaminated land No building works are proposed. - Acid sulphate soils: No earthworks are proposed. - Flooding: The site is identified as being located within an uncategorised flood risk precinct.
+- Contaminated land No building works are proposed. - Acid sulphate soils: No earthworks are proposed. - Flooding: The site is identified as being located within an uncategorised flood risk precinct.

-There are no restrictions on the title that are relevant to the proposal.
+There are no restrictions on the title.